By Bill Sherman

 For the past 16 years, the Resides have run Bright Tomorrows, helping others learn to live with mental illness and training church leaders in how to minister to their members with mental-emotional problems.

-They organize and attend support groups, publish a website that gives families information about mental illness, help people navigate mental health agencies, speak widely at churches and conferences, and meet individually with people.
+They organize and attend support groups, publish a website that gives families information about mental illness, help people navigate mental health agencies, speaks widely at churches and conferences, and meets individually with people.
 The support groups offer help and prayer, but they also are curriculum-oriented, Reside said, offering practical teaching and help.